rahul009k/rahul009k/README.md

 - 🔹 Working with **C# / .NET** and API development
 - 🗄️ Experience with **SQL Server** and data-driven applications
 - 🧩 Interested in **CQRS, MediatR, Entity Framework Core, and Dapper**
-- 🌱 Currently strengthening my skills in **Node.js, Express.js, and TypeScript**
-- 🛠️ I learn by building real projects and keeping practical notes
-- 🎯 Focused on becoming a stronger backend and full-stack engineer
+- 🛠️ Focused on writing clean, maintainable, and scalable code
+- 🎯 Continuously improving my backend development skills

 ---